 Nobody expects to close 100% of their deals.
-However, you will lose 100% of the sales opportunities that you were not aware of and that’s not acceptable.
+However, you will lose 100% of the sales opportunities you were unaware of, which is unacceptable.
 The insurance buying cycle can often be a long one.
 If a company knows about you and what you have to offer, you have a better chance of being included in their RFI process.

-By having an online presence that makes it easy for potential buyers to find you and educate themselves on your products and services, you will significantly increase your chances of being identified early on in their buying cycle.
+Having an online presence that makes it easy for potential buyers to find you and educate themselves on your products and services will significantly increase your chances of being identified early on in their buying cycle.

 If you are interested in learning more about how insurers identify, research, evaluate and select products and services, click on the button below to download our free eBook "Understanding The Insurance Buying Cycle."